codingple/ImagePackager/README.md

 &nbsp;

 ### Notification
-This project is finished when Android Studio appears for the first time and finally tested on Anroid 4.3(Jelly Bean), which might malfunction on your device.
-The following is modified from the lastest version.
+This project is finished when Android Studio appears for the first time and most recently tested on Anroid 4.3(Jelly Bean), which might malfunctions on your newer device.
+The following is modified for using up to date Android Studio from the lastest version.
 >androidsdk -> 19
 >build tools -> 28.0.2
 >gradle version -> 2.14.1